Play Live Radio

 Allegheny County Election Division Deputy Manager Chet Harhut picks up a container of mail-in ballots in a secure area at the elections warehouse in Pittsburgh, April 18, 2024.

-More than half-way through an Election Day that many Americans viewed with trepidation, Allegheny County reported a near-total absence of problems at its more than 1,300 precincts.
+Throughout an Election Day that many Americans viewed with trepidation, Allegheny County reported a near-total absence of problems at its more than 1,300 precincts.

-A judge of elections who showed up late at a polling place in Whitehall, and a Lincoln Place election judge from whom deputies had to recover a poll book before voting could begin.
-But otherwise there have been few logistical issues.
+A judge of elections who showed up late at a polling place in Whitehall, and deputies had to recover a poll book from a Lincoln Place election judge before voting could begin.
+But otherwise, there were few logistical issues through a day when turnout was reportedly high across the region.

 “I'd be kind of sad if I got here and no one was here,” Devan Everette said.
 Still, she said, “I've waited in many lines for concert tickets and amusement park rides, so it feels like the most important line.”

-Other counties had more difficulty.
 In Cambria County, problems with ballot-scanning devices snarled voting and prompted a Common Pleas judge to extend voting from 8 p.m. to 10 p.m., with voters obliged to complete provisional ballots in those two additional hours.

 In fact, her financing became a point of contention.
-Democrats complained in the county’s election court about signs posted outside polling places that sported a quasi-official-looking “PUBLIC NOTICE” asserting that Haas “and her out of state dark money fueled campaign” had failed to file a campaign finance report required before the election.
+Democrats complained in the election court about signs posted outside polling places that sported a quasi-official-looking “PUBLIC NOTICE” asserting that Haas “and her out of state dark money fueled campaign” had failed to file a campaign finance report required before the election.
 The sign was paid for by a political committee which, campaign finance records suggest, has been supported by a number of Republicans, including a small-dollar donation from Gaydos herself.

-Judge John T. McVay ordered that the signs be corrected, but later amended his order to say the signs should be removed and stored as evidence.
+Judge John T. McVay ordered that the signs be corrected, but he later amended his order to say the signs should be removed and stored as evidence.

 “My campaign is in full compliance with the Department of State, my campaign finance reports were sent in on time, and I am not listed on the Department Of State’s Failed to File List,” said Haas in a statement.
-“I have run a clean, honest campaign and It’s unfortunate to have these false attacks against my campaign propped up in the final moments of this race."
+“I have run a clean, honest campaign and it’s unfortunate to have these false attacks against my campaign propped up in the final moments of this race."

 McVay finished up his shift on the bench without having to rule on another potential issue: A man who refused to leave a McKees Rocks polling place and claimed he was Senate candidate Dave McCormick.
 The man eventually did depart.